FelixBole/tour.js/README.md

 `disableScroll` | boolean | true
 `spotlight` | object (Spotlight) | true
 `language` | string | "en"
+`scrollMargin` | number | 50

 <br/>

 ### `Text variables`

-If needed you have the option the set text variables that will be replaced in the popup text by what you have specified by calling `.setTextVariables(textVariables)` on the tour instance and passing it an object containing the key/value pairs of your text variables.
+If needed you have the option to set text variables that will be replaced in the popup text by what you have specified by calling `.setTextVariables(textVariables)` on the tour instance and passing it an object containing the key/value pairs of your text variables.
 The system will look for keywords formed like the following **PLACEHOLDER-YOURTEXTVARIABLE** and replace it with what you specified for that keyword.

 See the example below for more details :
 ```javascript